 - Recipient prospective buyers/investors will only be able to access the CIM via an encrypted SSL, password protected website.

 - Recipients will have the ability to forward access to the CIM website to a colleague with an identical company email domain.

-- Recipient prospective buyers will receive an email containing the following: link and password to access CIM, and additionally, a PDF version of the CIM.
+- Recipient prospective buyers will receive an email containing the following: link and password to access presentation, accompanied by a PDF version of the presentation for offline viewing.

 - Client can disseminate CIM or pitch book via eblast, or Valtari can manage eblast with custom, company specific designed template.

 - Discount on Valtari's On-Demand M&A analyst service